March 3, 2025

 Preview your video to ensure you like the changes you made and nothing else needs to be adjusted.
 Remember that you can always go back and undo your edits.

-If your video has yet to be published, you can do that now or save it as a draft to publish in the future.
-If you've edited a previously published video, your changes will apply after a few hours.
+If your video is unpublished, you can publish it now or save it as a draft.
+If you've edited a published video, your changes will be reflected within a few hours.

 Instead, you'll need to find another video editing app that will let you import your video clips, stitch different clips together, add sound effects, incorporate text and other elements, and generally create high-quality video content that makes people stick around and subscribe to your channel.